luciopaiva/vertx-lettuce-redis-client/README.md

 ```

 All 10 commands were immediately sent to Redis (confirmed by checking the server with `--stat`), but when the first response arrived, the event loop was blocked for long enough so that the other 9 responses timed out, even though they had already arrived!

+So here I learned two things:

+- do not run stuff in the Lettuce even loop
+- commands can time out even after their response have arrived